DavidKocman36/IRCPhone/README.md

 Later on it is HIGHLY reccomneded, even mandatory, to add an include path to g++ build.
 It is in the makefile but if you are not using mine, this tip might be helpful.

+install liblinphone10 if the file is not found!

+mkdir if start core throws an exception!

+Have to be started with root privileges!